Finger Exercises For Faster And Better Handwriting For Kids

-When to start practising handwriting for kids?
+When to start practicing handwriting for kids?

 Handwriting is an essential motor skill that involves multitasking – holding the pencil, thinking of the spelling, remembering the shape of an alphabet, keeping the paper straight, writing above the line – all these things are happening at lightning speed in our heads.
 However, for a child who is new to all this, it can be a challenge and hence, can impact handwriting for kids.

 At the age of three, most children will have started to scribble and develop pre-writing skills.
 Colouring books and crayons are a great way to start your child’s handwriting journey.
 However, it’s only at the age of 6 that children develop what is known as the dynamic tripod grasp.
 This is the ideal pencil grip that will help improve handwriting for kids.
-Therefore, it is vital that before the age of six, children start practising handwriting techniques and finger exercises, so that they can start writing faster and more acurately.
+Therefore, it is vital that before the age of six, children start practicing handwriting techniques and finger exercises, so that they can start writing faster and more accurately.

 What are the common problems related to handwriting for kids?